 Testing for learning disabilities

 Parents or guardians who wonder if their child might have a learning disability should talk with that child’s teacher and/or pediatrician.
 Learning disability specialists and other professionals will test your child.
 In many places, it is the law that schools must test children who might have learning disabilities.

 While a learning disability is not due to eye problems, these children should have a full eye exam by an ophthalmologist.
-A vision problem can affect reading.
+A vision problem can affect reading and a large study suggests children with learning disabilities may improve their school test scores if eye problems are detected and treated.
 An ophthalmologist can check to see if a vision problem may be mistaken for a learning disability.

 There is no quick fix for a learning disability.
 But there are qualified professionals who can help.

 Beware of people or products that claim to offer simple or quick fixes for learning problems.
 There is no scientific evidence showing that learning disabilities are cured by:

 Instead, qualified educators and reading specialists are able to provide the support and guidance your child needs.
 Time and patience (for both children and parents) are important for success.

 Treating learning disabilities